DependingOnMood/Banqi/README.md

 This ranking is based on the initial board positions of the corresponding pieces in xiangqi, though the horse and chariot are inexplicably swapped.

+Only pieces of equal or lower rank may be captured, with one exception.
+The one exception concerns generals and soldiers: the general cannot capture soldiers, and soldiers can capture the general.

-Except for the cannon,
-pieces capture with the same motion as for movement: one square up, down, left, or right.
+Except for the cannon, pieces capture with the same motion as for movement: one square up, down, left, or right.

 The cannon is not included in the ranking because it is exceptional: it captures in an unusual way, it can capture a piece of any rank,